-With pay-by-link, payments are facilitated via the internet but they don’t necessarily mandate an online storefront from a business.
+With pay-by-link, payments are are facilitated via the internet but they don’t necessarily mandate the need for an online storefront from a business.
 To understand this, we need to explain what contextual commerce is.

 Contextual commerce is a unique sales channel that utilises a push method of taking payments, as opposed to the traditional payment journey that pulls the consumer through various steps of the payment process.

 Referring to an embedded payment option, contextual commerce refers to the idea of requesting payment only when and where it is most relevant.

 Depending on its use case, the way in which a payment link is displayed, can still remain secondary to the customer experience; remaining truthful in acting purely as a facilitator to a customer’s wants and nothing more.